House Cleaning Answering Service

 Turn first cleans into recurring-client opportunities

-The call plan can identify whether the caller is a one-time, deep-clean, move-out, turnover, or recurring-service fit so follow-up matches the value.
+The call path can identify whether the caller is a one-time, deep-clean, move-out, turnover, or recurring-service fit so follow-up matches the value.

 Give staff better notes with fewer interruptions